Casa Rosa

-Casa Rosa or Casa Rosada, also known as the Pink House, is a historic house located in Old San Juan, Puerto Rico.
+Casa Rosa or Casa Rosada, also known as the Pink House, is a former barrack and historic house located in Old San Juan, Puerto Rico.
 The house was built in 1812 as a barrack for the troops assigned to the San Agustin Bastion.
-It was converted to an officers quarters in 1881 by the Spanish Army.
+It was converted to officers' quarters in 1881 by the Spanish Army.
 The building was later converted to a museum used for Puerto Rican crafts.
 Today it operates as a day care center for the children of employees of the Government of Puerto Rico.